Philosophy: Indian

 Adi Shankara developed the monistic view of Advaita Vedanta, stating that the existence of a plurality of distinct entities is an illusion.

 One of the distinguishing features of Indian philosophy is that it integrates the exploration of the nature of reality, the ways of arriving at knowledge, and the spiritual question of how to reach enlightenment.
-It started around 900 BCE when the Vedas were written.
+It started in the second and first millennia BCE, when the Vedas and Upanishads were composed.
 They are the foundational scriptures of Hinduism and contemplate issues concerning the relation between the self and ultimate reality as well as the question of how souls are reborn based on their past actions.
 This period also saw the emergence of non-Vedic teachings, like Buddhism and Jainism.
 Buddhism was founded by Gautama Siddhartha (563–483 BCE), who challenged the Vedic idea of a permanent self and proposed a path to liberate oneself from suffering.
 Jainism was founded by Mahavira (599–527 BCE), who emphasized non-violence as well as respect toward all forms of life.

-The subsequent classical period started roughly 200 BCE (Note: The exact periodization is disputed with some sources suggesting it started as early as 500 BCE, while others argue it began as late as 200 CE.) and was characterized by the emergence of the six orthodox schools of Hinduism: Nyāyá, Vaiśeṣika, Sāṃkhya, Yoga, Mīmāṃsā, and Vedanta.
+The subsequent classical period started roughly 200 BCE (Note: The exact periodization is disputed, with some sources suggesting it started as early as 500 BCE, while others argue it began as late as 200 CE.) and was characterized by the emergence of the six orthodox schools of Hinduism: Nyāyá, Vaiśeṣika, Sāṃkhya, Yoga, Mīmāṃsā, and Vedanta.
 The school of Advaita Vedanta developed later in this period.
 It was systematized by Adi Shankara (c.
 700–750 CE), who held that everything is one and that the impression of a universe consisting of many distinct entities is an illusion.
-A slightly different perspective was defended by Ramanuja (1017–1137 CE), (Note: These dates are traditionally cited but some recent scholars suggest that his life ran from 1077 to 1157.) who founded the school of Vishishtadvaita Vedanta and argued that individual entities are real as aspects or parts of the underlying unity.
+A slightly different perspective was defended by Ramanuja (1017–1137 CE), (Note: These dates are traditionally cited, but some recent scholars suggest that his life ran from 1077 to 1157.) who founded the school of Vishishtadvaita Vedanta and argued that individual entities are real as aspects or parts of the underlying unity.
 He also helped to popularize the Bhakti movement, which taught devotion toward the divine as a spiritual path and lasted until the 17th to 18th centuries CE.
 The modern period began roughly 1800 CE and was shaped by encounters with Western thought.
 Philosophers tried to formulate comprehensive systems to harmonize diverse philosophical and religious teachings.
 For example, Swami Vivekananda (1863–1902 CE) used the teachings of Advaita Vedanta to argue that all the different religions are valid paths toward the one divine.